 - Overlooking information about changes or cancellation policies.
 Change is inevitable and so it’s important to describe your policy for handling changes to the scope of work.
 Include terms and provisions to protect yourself from unexpected work and additional costs.
 Include your policy regarding cancellation of contract and refund of any deposit.
 It’s also a good idea to specify how you’ll resolve any disputes and claims.

 - Not informing your client of their right to cancel within three days of signing the contract.
 Colorado state law requires home improvement and roofing contracts must inform the client of their right to rescind the contract, for any reason, within 72 hours of signing for a full refund of any deposit.

 - Forgetting to get a signature!
 In order to enforce a written contract, you need to have the signature of the client.
 Otherwise, the “contract” may just be considered a writing memorializing an oral agreement.
 Ensure both parties have a signed hard copy of the contract before the project commences.

 The best way to ensure your client contract is compliant with all state and federal laws is to work with an attorney.
 He/she will help you avoid these and other common mistakes.
 Remember, a strong contract is the first step in a positive experience for both you and your client.
-If you have additional questions about developing a strong contract or would like a free consultation with an attorney, call 303-688-0944.
+If you have additional questions about developing a strong contract or would like an assessment with an attorney, call 303-688-0944.